jmartinezot/skeleton-action-lab/README.md

     ├── skeleton5d/
     │   └── NTU60_CS_skeleton5d.npz
     └── ctrgcn/
-        └── NTU60_CS.npz   (symlink to Kaggle raw is fine)
+        └── NTU60_CS.npz   (symlink/copy to Kaggle raw; optional)
 ```

 ### What each format contains

 - Kaggle raw (`Datasets/NTU60/kaggle_raw/NTU60_CS.npz`): keys `x_train`, `y_train`, `x_test`, `y_test`.
 Shapes `x_* = (N, T, D=150)` where `150 = 25 joints × 3 coords (x,y,z) × up to 2 persons` flattened; `y_*` are one-hot class labels (60 classes, cross-subject split).
 Only 3D joints—no orientations or camera metadata.
-- CTR-GCN layout (`Datasets/NTU60/ctrgcn/NTU60_CS.npz`): converted from Kaggle to `(N, C=3, T, V=25, M=2)` plus integer labels `(N,)` for train/test.
-Consumed by CTR-GCN and by converters to other layouts.
+- CTR-GCN loader accepts the Kaggle NPZ directly.
+If you keep a separate path, symlink/copy the Kaggle file to `Datasets/NTU60/ctrgcn/NTU60_CS.npz`.
 - Skeleton5D quickstart (`Datasets/NTU60/skeleton5d/NTU60_CS_skeleton5d.npz`): the same `(N, 3, T, 25, 2)` tensor and labels packaged for toy scripts like `train_skeleton_gcn.py`.
 Not used by MS-G3D.

 All current workflows use only 3D joint coordinates (and labels); hand states, quaternions, and camera metadata from raw `.skeleton` files are not used here.

-> FreqMixFormer defaults to the CTR-GCN layout at `/workspace/data/NTU60/ctrgcn/NTU60_CS.npz`, but its loader also accepts the Kaggle one-hot file at `/workspace/data/NTU60/kaggle_raw/NTU60_CS.npz`.
+> FreqMixFormer can read either the Kaggle one-hot file (`/workspace/data/NTU60/kaggle_raw/NTU60_CS.npz`) or a CTR-GCN-path symlink of that file.
+Point the config to whichever path you mount.

 ### Kaggle download